Skip to main content

 4. Engineering documentation– how a product is constructed.

-5. Other documents – for example, photographed images of the final product.
+5. Other documents – for example, photographed final product images.

 Secure Data Management through PDM

-PDM systems capture and manage product information, ensuring that information is delivered to users throughout the product lifecycle in the correct context.
-File ownership, version control (check-in and check-out of files), revision management, and release status are all managed by the PDM system.
+PDM systems capture and manage product information, delivering it to users in the correct context throughout the product lifecycle.
+Additionally, the PDM system actively manages file ownership, version control (checking in and checking out files), revision management, and release status.

 Security and administrative functionality protect intellectual property rights through role management, project-based security, and associated access privileges.